 ✔ Choose the right terms for you

 In time deposit accounts, waiting for maturity is crucial to receiving the income you expect.
-Withdrawing your deposit before it matures come with early termination or withdrawal fees that will eat through your interest and even part of your principal.
+Withdrawing your deposit before it matures comes with early termination or withdrawal fees that will eat through your interest and even part of your principal.

 The high-interest rate for an extended maturity period or a big deposit is not worth it if you withdraw early for emergencies.
 Pick a maturity period that you’re comfortable with.
 Decide on how much you’ll deposit.
 Lower amounts may earn interests that are comparable to a more liquid savings account.
 Deposits should also be not too much that future expenses will be too tight, with no emergency funds.